 Data is critical to CSF’s mission.
 That’s why the organization deployed Microsoft Office 365, Azure storage and Azure Virtual Machines.

 “The effort involved in maintaining an on-premises environment consisting of multiple Windows servers was intense before we moved to the Microsoft cloud,” said Alasdair Thomson, IT director at CSF.
 “We have a small IT staff, so keeping servers patched, updated and running smoothly was expensive and time consuming.”

 CSF embraced Microsoft Office 365, Azure storage and Azure Virtual Machines to decrease its data center footprint and optimize cloud storage, which ultimately saved time and money.
 However, as CSF moved to the cloud, it needed a data protection solution that was willing and able to embrace its cloud-first approach.

 “If we lose data, we can’t deliver on our mission and support our scholars,” Thomson said.
 “Our data must always be available, whether it’s in our data center or the cloud.”

 CSF worked hand-in-hand with Veeam® on its journey to the cloud.
-Embracing a cloud-first approach using joint solutions from Veeam and Microsoft saved significant time and reduced IT infrastructure management costs by 58 percent.
+Embracing a cloud-first approach using joint solutions from Veeam and Microsoft saved significant time and reduced IT infrastructure management costs by 58%.

-CSF is taking advantage of the Veeam Availability Platform to decrease its total cost of ownership.
+CSF is taking advantage of Veeam Cloud Data Management™ to decrease its total cost of ownership.
 The first solution deployed was Veeam Backup & Replication™.
 CSF configured its architecture to archive backups of 25 VMware vSphere virtual machines to Azure.

 “I had used Veeam at other jobs before I joined CSF, so I knew from experience that you sleep better at night when Veeam is protecting your data,” Thomson said.
 “I also knew from experience that Veeam is a massive timesaver because you can restore items from a backup in minutes.”